cheike569/willamette-edu-guest-talk-project/README.md

 ## Endpoints

 ### `POST /thumbnail`
-Send form-data to this route with an `upload` field containing the binary.
+Send `form-data` to this route with an `upload` field containing the binary.

 Uploads an image file to the server.
 The image is stored in the `uploads` directory and a thumbnail is created in the `thumbnails` directory.
+Also, an entry is written into the SQLite database.

 The server responds with a JSON with the following structure if successful (`HTTP 201`):